ix-ax/AXOpen/src/utils/src/Draggable/README.md

 ### Attributes

 ImgSrc - The path to the image that will be used as the background of the container.
+Id - The id of the container.
+It is used to identify the container for saving current state into json.

 ## DraggableItem